jiangjianghong/jiang_ai_web/CONTRIBUTING.md

-# Contributing to Jiang's Tab
+# Contributing to Tomato Tabs

 First off, thanks for taking the time to contribute! ❤️